mandeepnikhil/Virtual-Assistant/README.md

 # Virtual-Assistant

--> Implemented a Chat-bot to answer general queries of the user, using SEQ2SEQ deep NLP model trained on Cornell movie Corpus data.
--> The model comprises of Encoder and Decoder RNN layers that uses Attention mechanisms for decoding large sequences of words.

 ### MOTIVATION :

 Nowadays many companies are making extensive use of chatbots such as google assistant or cortana where the input is in the form of speech i.e, they implement speech recognition .